idrsolutions/jdeli-lambda/README.md

 # jdeli-lambda
-An AWS Lambda function for performing automatic image type of files uploaded to an S3 Bucket conversion using JDeli.
+An AWS Lambda function for performing automatic image conversion using JDeli on files uploaded to an S3 Bucket.

 This implementation uses a single bucket, with recursive execution protection using metadata.